Hiwasan/kurdish-asr-project/README.md

         Technical University of Liberec (Czech Republic)

+The current Kurdish ASR system is being developed privately by Dr. Hiwa Asadpour and Dr. Mohammad Mohammadamini under this umbrella, and results will be shared with the wider CLaST team and network in upcoming phases.

 ## Contact & Collaboration

 For technical questions, data access requests, or collaboration inquiries, please contact the project leads through established communication channels.
 - Dr. Hiwa Asadpour: asadpourhiwa@gmail.com
+- Dr. Mohammad Mohammadamini: emini.aran@gmail.com

 ---